Pentair Everpure H-1200 Replacement Cartridge Set vs Pentair Everpure H-300 Drinking Water System: Which Is Better in 2026?

 Price & Value

-The H-1200 cartridges cost $390 for 1,000 gallons, working out to roughly $0.39 per gallon.
-The H-300 complete system costs $505 for 300 gallons (with the first cartridge), or about $1.68 per gallon for the initial cartridge.
-However, the H-300's price includes the filter head, faucet, and all installation hardware — things you would need to purchase separately for the H-1200.
+The H-1200 cartridges deliver 1,000 gallons at a $250–$500 price point, while the H-300 complete system commands a premium at $500+ for just 300 gallons with the first cartridge.
+On a per-gallon basis, the H-1200 costs roughly one-quarter what the H-300 does — a dramatic difference.
+However, the H-300's higher price includes the filter head, faucet, and all installation hardware — things you would need to purchase separately for the H-1200.
 For an existing Everpure owner, the H-1200 is far more economical.
 For a first-time buyer, the H-300 is the simpler, all-in-one option.

 Ease of Installation